 USMNT manager Gregg Berhalter discloses domestic violence incident from his past

 Jan.
-4—U.S. men's soccer team manager Gregg Berhalter revealed on Tuesday that he committed an incident of domestic violence against his future wife, Rosalind, in 1991, when he was 18 years old.
+4—U.S. men's soccer team manager Gregg Berhalter revealed on Tuesday that he committed an incident of domestic violence against his now-wife, Rosalind, in 1991, when he was 18 years old.

 "During the World Cup, an individual contacted U.S. Soccer, saying that they had information about me that would 'take me down' — an apparent effort to leverage something very personal from long ago to bring about the end of my relationship with U.S. Soccer," Berhalter said in a statement signed by him and Rosalind.
 "This is a difficult step to take, but my wife, Rosalind, and I want to clearly and directly share the truth.
 This is a story that belongs to us, but hopefully there are lessons from our relationship that can be valuable to others."

-He said that during his freshman year of college at North Carolina, he met Rosalind for the first time.
+He said that during his freshman year of college at the University of North Carolina, he met Rosalind for the first time.
 They each played for the Tar Heels' respective varsity soccer teams.
 Four months later, they got in an argument at a bar and he kicked her in the legs.

 "There are zero excuses for my actions that night; it was a shameful moment and one that I regret to this day," Berhalter said.
 "At that time, I immediately apologized to Rosalind, but understandably, she wanted nothing to do with me. ...
 While the authorities were never involved in this matter, I voluntarily sought out counseling to help learn, grow and improve — one of the most valuable decisions that I ever made.
 To this day, that type of behavior has never been repeated."

-Seven months later, Rosalind reached back out, and the pair reconnected.
+Seven months later, Berhalter revealed, Rosalind reached back out, and the pair reconnected.
 They have now been married for 25 years, celebrating their anniversary a few days ago, and have four children.

 He further said: "People can make mistakes and learn from them; people can also be forgiven for their mistakes.
 Thankfully, Rosalind forgave me.
 The intention of this statement is to provide transparency and to reinforce that a single bad decision made by a teenager does not necessarily define him for the rest of his life.
 We will not hide from this.
 We didn't then, and we won't now."